 - Do not touch or “borrow” the audio/visual equipment.
 You break it, you buy it.

 - Do not talk loudly or heckle the anime in the video rooms.
 Switch your cellphones to silent.
-There is a time and place to be obnoxious; this isn’t it.
+Be respectful of your fellow video room patrons.

 - Do not obstruct the flow of traffic.
 Keep doorways and stairs clear.
-We all want to move around the convention, and we can’t if you are in the way.
 Step to the side to take photographs.
-The stairs are not a hangout spot.
+Animazement staff may ask you to remove any props that obstruct the flow of traffic.

 - Use your “inside voice.”
 Do not be loud and obnoxious unless instructed to do so by convention staff.
-There is a time and place to be obnoxious; we will let you know when that time comes!
 Do not beg, panhandle, or solicit for anything.

 - Wear appropriate clothing at all times, as outlined in the Dress Code below.
 If you are asked to change, please do so.
 RCC rules require that you wear shoes at all times.
-Violation of these rules may end your convention early.
+This also extends to any Animazement rooms or events in the Marriott.

 - 18+ panels.
 There are certain events at Animazement designated as 18+.
 Attendees planning to go to these events must be at least 18 years old and obtain a wristband from the wristband booth PRIOR to the event.
 Current Picture identification is required to obtain your wristband; please do not use an expired I.D.
 We will NOT check identification at the door – no bracelet, no admittance.